 Welcome to Solace Counselling Leicestershire Private Counselling Service and Clinical Supervision

 Solace Counselling Services is a professional counselling service for Men and Women.
-I also provide clinical supervision for counselling practitioners.
+I also provide clinical supervision for counselling practitioners and work for Employee Assistance Programmes.
 My main counselling room is in Narborough, covering the South Leicestershire area.

 Private Counselling enables you to appoint a counsellor of your choice with times that are convenient to you which includes evening or weekend appointments with no waiting list and often same week appointments.
 You do not need a referral from your GP you can make immediate contact by email through the link provided or please call: 07734000257 If I am with a client and not available you are welcome to leave a message and I will return your call on the same day.

 Sometimes problems can become overwhelming, if you feel you are at this point it may be helpful to seek professional support.
 Looking at the issues you believe are at the root of the problem and talking them through in a calm secure environment may bring a great sense of relief.
 We will work together to help you feel more able to deal with life’s challenges and improve your well-being.

 My counselling practice on School Lane in Narborough, Leicestershire, is just 10 minutes ride from Leicester train station and a few minutes walk from Narborough station, it is five minutes drive from Fosse Park and the motorway network and there is plenty of parking.
 The practice is easily accessible from many of the smaller villages including; Whetstone, Littlethorpe, Blaby, Aylestone, Lutterworth and Countesthorpe.
 Nestled down a quiet and charming village lane, it is worth travelling that little bit further for your privacy as Solace Counselling offers a peaceful, confidential sanctuary, a place of safety where you can feel at ease to talk openly in a supportive, relaxed environment.